Skip to content

 • Apple’s logo and products.

-You can protect all of the above with some form of intellectual property rights.
+You can protect all of the above with intellectual property rights.
 Additionally, these can all be robust branding tools that help create an overall image for your business and maintain consistency through advertising and marketing.

-The first type of intellectual property worth mentioning for creative businesses is copyright, as it is a type of intellectual property that is formed automatically upon the creation of a creative piece of work.
+The first type of intellectual property worth mentioning for creative businesses is copyright, as it is a type of intellectual property that is formed automatically upon creating a creative piece of work.
 This includes:

 • dramatic works;